 That’s why if you’re partial or full owner of a medical practice, you need both a disability insurance policy and a business overhead expense (BOE) policy or rider.

-Whereas regular disability insurance covers individual income, a BOE policy will help cover your monthly business expenses if an injury or illness impacts your ability to work.
+The reason for a business having a business overhead expense disability plan is to cover its monthly business expenses if an injury or illness impacts your ability to work.

 BOE policies vary but you can typically get one that pays a maximum monthly benefit between $15,000 and $25,000.
 If you obtain BOE that is bundled with your personal disability policy, the maximum benefit may be a factor of that benefit amount; for example, the BOE benefit maximum might be equal to 12 times the benefit on your personal policy.